-Public agencies may now find it advantageous to develop wetland mitigation banks rather than pursue project-specific mitigation, as a result of rule changes by the U.S. Army Corps of Engineers and U.S. Environmental Protection Agency.
+Public agencies may now find it advantageous to develop wetland mitigation banks rather than pursue project-specific mitigation due to rule changes by the U.S. Army Corps of Engineers and U.S. Environmental Protection Agency.

 The regulatory change is an effort to develop watershed-based planning.
 Mitigation banks create larger wetlands projects with greater ecological functions and sustainability because of reduced “edge effects.”
-(Edge effects are the change in species composition, physical conditions, or other ecological factors at the boundary between two ecosystems.
-The natural ecosystem can be seriously affected for some distance in from the edge.)
+Edge effects are changes in species composition, physical conditions, or other ecological factors at the boundary between two ecosystems.
+The natural ecosystem can be seriously affected for some distance in from the edge.

-“Public agencies still benefit from the rule changes that encourage mitigation banks,” said Mike Sweesy, Dudek’s senior habitat restoration manager.
+“Public agencies still benefit from the rule changes that encourage mitigation banks,” said Mike Sweesy, Dudek Senior Habitat Restoration Manager.
 “But there are complexities that require competent handling of wetlands design, bank operations (like endowment funding assurances), credit release schedules and service areas, and long-term management issues.”